How to Structure (and get the most out of) Your Customer Development Interviews

 7) End with an ask

-– Always end your interviews by thanking them and asking them for something.
-It may be to get a copy of their MVP or even better, ask for an intro to someone they know that might be interested in what you’re working on.
-In my experience, these intros have an 80-90% success rate in becoming new customer development interviews, whereas cold emails only have a 10% success rate.
+Always end your interviews by thanking them and asking them for something.
+It may be to get a copy of their MVP, or even better, ask for an intro to someone they know that might be interested in what you’re working on.

 8) Be open to new problems!
 That’s how great products are born.

-– As Steve Blank has said, “No idea survives first interaction with a customer.”
+As Steve Blank has said, No idea survives first interaction with a customer.
 Don’t be afraid to shift your focus from your first idea to what you’re actually hearing customers want.
 If you probe in part 2 and find a burning problem…find out how they currently solve it and what they’d pay to solve it.

 In the end, you want to find a “hair on fire” problem, not a “nice to have problem.”
 Think about it this way: If my hair is on fire (literally), and you’re selling buckets of water, I’m definitely going to buy your product.
-But if I’m cold and wet, I’m not likely to buy your bucket of water right now, but would consider it in the future.
+But if I’m cold and wet, I’m not likely to buy your bucket of water right now, but might consider it in the future.

 Find customer pain and a solution they desire and will pay for.
 Rinse.
 Repeat.